Paradise Systems: 1986–1995: Western Digital subsidiary

 In October 1986, Western Digital, then a fast-growing manufacturer of disk controllers (yet to be a manufacturer of hard drives), announced their acquisition of Paradise Systems in a stock swap valuated at approximately $35 million.
 The acquisition was finalized in December 1986, the terms of the stock swap increased to either $50 million or $80 million (sources disagree) worth of Western Digital shares.
 Western Digital allowed Paradise to exist as an independently managed subsidiary, with Western Digital's video controllers and graphics adapters continuing to bear the Paradise name.

 Jain left Paradise in February 1987 to focus on his second video controller business, Video Seven, which he founded earlier in 1985 following his replacement in Paradise by Finch.
 After LSI Logic acquired Video Seven for $50 million, he founded his third graphics card venture, Media Vision, in 1990.

 Western Digital merged their Paradise subsidiary in around 1989 following their acquisition of Verticom Inc., another computer graphics company, in 1988.
 They renamed the new division Western Digital Imaging.
 Despite the merger, Western Digital continued selling computer graphics devices under the Paradise brand, eventually expanding into the quickly growing segment of 3D accelerator chips.

-Philips era (1995–1996)
+1995–1996: Philips subsidiary

 Although it generated Western Digital $100 million in sales in 1994, the division ran contrary to investors' strategic road-plan for the parent Western Digital company, and in October 1995, it was sold to Netherlands-based Philips in 1995 for an undisclosed sum.
 Philips subsequently christened the division Paradise.
 They let the division languish in the following months, however, most of Paradise's 40 employees being laid off through summer 1996.
 In August 1996, Philips announced that Paradise division was shuttered.